 Well-designed and streamlined finance processes provide deep and clear insights into the fiscal reality of the organization.
 Technology-driven financial processes ensure optimal function of financial function and optimal resource utilization.

 Key Processes in the Finance Function

-The finance function is made up of numerous processes, most of which have a direct impact on the business bottom line.
-Here is a gist of the main finance process in an organization:
+The finance function is made up of numerous processes, most of which have a direct impact on the business’s bottom line.
+Here is a list of the main finance processes in an organization:

 Budgeting: This process involves planning for future activities based on historical financial data.
 Each department presents its budget to Finance for approval.
 Apart from individual department budgets, the Finance department also prepares a consolidated budget that is approved by the CFO.